grebmann1/cta-cheat-sheet/Documentation/Exam/Script.md

 - Stage (Full Sdbx)
 - Prod

-I recommend source-driven development where GIT is the source control system comprising the code base.
+I recommend source-driven development where XXX is the source control system comprising the code base.
-Developers would implement the features in scratch orgs, unit test the feature and raise a pull request in GIT.
+Developers would implement the features in scratch orgs, unit test the feature and raise a pull request in XXX.

 To improve the quality, I recommend to:
 - use **SFDX Code Analyser** to do static code analysis.